open-feature/java-sdk-contrib/providers/flagd/README.md

 If fetching metadata fails within this deadline, the provider will try to reconnect.
 The `streamDeadlineMs` defines a deadline for the streaming connection that listens to flag configuration updates from flagd.
 After the deadline is exceeded, the provider closes the gRPC stream and will attempt to reconnect.

-A failure to connect within the deadline will result in an [error event](https://openfeature.dev/docs/reference/concepts/events#provider_error) from the provider, though it will attempt to reconnect indefinitely.

 In-process resolver with offline evaluation uses the `deadline` for file reads to fetch flag definitions.
 If the provider cannot open and read the file within this deadline, the provider will default the evaluation.